KaiNorberg/PatchworkOS/README.md

 ## Contributing

-Patchwork is open to contributions.
-There are currently no strict guidelines for contributing.
-If the project grows significantly in the future, a more standardized process for contributions may be implemented.
+Patchwork is intended to by my project, thus contributing major features or similar is not what I'm looking for.
+However, if you have the patience, you are welcome to try to fix any bugs or other issues you find.
+There are no strict guidelines beyond what's previously stated due to the small scale of the project.